weirayao/tdrl/README.md

-# Causal Disentanglement for Time Series
+# Temporally Disentangled Representation Learning
 Experiment results are showcased in Jupyter Notebooks in `/tests` folder.
 Each notebook contains the scripts for analysis and visualization for one specific experiment.

 Run the scripts in `scripts/run.sh` to generate results for experiment.